TritonDataCenter/rfd/rfd/0154/README.md

 ### GetVm disks

-VMAPI's will not have a [`GetMachineDisks`](#getmachinedisks) end-point like CloudAPI's.
-Instead, `GetVm` will always include the `disks` member when present; it's to say, if machine has been created using `disks` parameter or with a package with [flexible disk support enabled](XXX link) which will cause the member to appear and be set to the defaults.
+VMAPI's `GetVm` will always include the `disks` member when present; it's to say, if machine has been created using `disks` parameter or with a package with [flexible disk support enabled](XXX link) which will cause the member to appear and be set to the defaults.

-It'll be CloudAPI's task to display or not `disks` member depending on the request it's responding to.

 ### CreateVmDisk (POST /vms/:uuid?action=create_disk)